esperanca/personal_website/src/posts/weeknote-039.md

 ### A day in the office, again

 Thursday, I visited the office again, and I’ve met people from Product for the first time.
-It was nice to see them in 3D, having some tea and high fives and hugs.
-It was a joy to find out we have a library and I also had lunch with Justin and Rufus.
+It was nice to see them in 3D, taking some selfies, having some tea, high fives and hugs.
+It was a joy to find out we have a design library and having lunch with Justin and Rufus was great.

 ### Leili’s book is ready